 Without a doubt, Italy is at the very epicenter of great food and remains one of the world’s undisputed culinary capitals.
 Traditions perfected through generations, as well as a love and appreciation for fresh high-quality ingredients, dominate the Italian gastronomic scene.
-Milan, being the north Italian metropolis that it is, is packed with delightful restaurants that not only celebrate the Italian culinary tradition but also takes the best influences from world cuisine.
+Milan, being the north Italian metropolis that it is, is packed with delightful restaurants that not only celebrate the Italian culinary tradition but also take the best influences from world cuisine.
 Take a look at our pick of the top five restaurants in Milan.

 Felix Lo Basso